Yni-Viar/gd-human-framework/README.md

 ## TODO.

-- [ ] Add customization panel for morphs, not only for clothes
 - [ ] Re-add runtime editor front-end.
 - [ ] Instantiate base human instead of simply editing.
 - [ ] Make all custom types toggleable.